 All directors are expected to objectively discharge their duties and responsibilities in the interests of the Company.
 Directors are required to ensure that they are in a position to devote the necessary time commitment and attention to the Company's matters and for the proper performance of their duties.
 Directors, while holding office, are at liberty to accept other board appointments, other than in listed entities, so long as such appointment is not in conflict with the Company's business and does not materially interfere with their performance as a director of the Company.
 Directors are required to first discuss with the Chairman of the Board all board appointments in other listed entities and other executive appointments prior to acceptance.
-Principal commitment faced by directors serving on multiple boards.
-Taking into consideration (i) the scope and complexity of the Company's business; (ii) the time commitment and attention required for the proper discharge of duties and responsibilities as a director and that (iii) excessive time commitments can interfere with an individual's ability to perform his duties effectively, the internal guideline provides that each director should hold not more than 3 listed company board representation with full time commitment and no more than 4 listed company board representation without full time commitment.
+Principal commitments will be disclosed by directors.
+The Board has adopted an internal guideline to address the competing time commitment faced by directors serving on multiple boards.
+Taking into consideration (i) the scope and complexity of the Company's business; (ii) the time commitment and attention required for the proper discharge of duties and responsibilities as a director and that (iii) excessive time commitments can interfere with an individual's ability to perform his duties effectively, the internal guideline provides that each director should hold not more than 3 listed company board representation with full time commitment.

-For FY2020, the Nomination Committee was of the view that each director had discharged his duties adequately and that each director's listed directorship was in line with the Company's internal guidelines.
+For FY2021, the Nomination Committee was of the view that each director had discharged his duties adequately and that each director's listed directorship was in line with the Company's internal guidelines.